nagakamira/pm/README.md

-# systemgr
+# pkgmgr
-A simple package and system manager
+A simple package manager